floradsilva/andres/wp-content/plugins/imagify/readme.txt

 - Ultra, our strongest compression method using a lossy algorithm.

 With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another compression level.

+= HOW ABOUT WEBP IMAGES? =
+Now, for each image you optimize with the Imagify plugin, you will also get its **WebP version** (if you tick the option in the settings); in your Media library, this will result in the following image versions:
+- full-sized optimized image,
+- full-sized WebP image,
+- optimized thumbnails,
+- WebP thumbnails.

+The optimization will also work for images included in your themes and plugins.

+If you want, Imagify can also display WebP images on your front-end in two ways:
+- `<picture>` tag,
+- rewrite rules in the .htaccess file.

+If you kept a backup copy of the original images, you have the possibility to **create their WebP version separately** (one by one or via the bulk optimization).

 = What our users think of Imagify? =